 The Counseling Center offers special programs and workshops designed to define and/or prevent problems and improve the quality of university life.
 These outreach programs are presented for students on a regular basis, as well as by request.
 These offerings provide cognitive, behavioral and affective information that addresses a broad range of concerns.

 Topics such as stress management, relationships, test-taking, effective communication, time management, anger management and co-dependency are typically scheduled.
 Contact the Counseling Center (836-5116) for more information on our Outreach programs.
 Requests should be received two weeks prior to the Outreach date.

 In order to optimize the learning experience, we ask that the person requesting the program or a representative be present during the presentation.
-For more information about our current workshops click here.
+For more information about our current workshops check our upcoming events.